FreemanLX/Launcher-SAMP/README.md

-# Launcher International, his alias NeoSAMP
+# Launcher SAMP, his alias NeoSAMP
 A new launcher for GTA San Andreas Multiplayer.

-Please note, there you ll see almost all code, except the connection code, and the connection pop up.
-If you want to try to see even this code, just send an email to andreasmihalea@gmail.com, and I will give you, after asking some questions.
+<b> Launcher SA:MP Beta 0.1.0.0 </b>
+ + Optimized and fixed almost all menus and submenus.
+ + Now the data will be saved on Documents right now as file document, in the next release it will be in xml.
+ + The connect form will not freeze anymore because right now the UDP communication is now asynced and multithreaded.
+ + Now you can use different ports not only :7777
+ + I splited up the section "Chatlog and Screenshots" in two sections.
+ + Made a background thread by saving automatically the data if it was changed and reupdates the connection with the selected server.
+ + Now you can run on different GTA SA modpacks without copying local (see the advanced settings).
+ - Removed the ethernet verification form, it will be reintroduced later.

 <b> Launcher SA:MP Beta 0.0.8.1 </b>
  + Fixed bugs where appears at loading and closing this app.